 Martin Gelin has been interviewed by the BBC, CNN, NPR, Monocle, Quartz, Byline Times and The Times of India, and he’s a regular commentator on foreign affairs for Swedish TV and radio.

 His two recent books were finalists for the August Prize, Sweden’s highest literary honor.
-He has also been awarded The Stockholm Prize and The Johan Hansson Prize for previous books.
+He has also been awarded literary awards from The Swedish Academy, The Stockholm Prize and The Johan Hansson Prize for previous books.
 His work has been translated to seven languages, including Chinese and French.

 After two decades in New York, he now lives in Paris, where he covers foreign affairs for international media.
 He is also a board member of the largest press club for English-speaking journalists in France, AAPA.